 - Complete all of the following

-- Completed at least 3 credits from the following types of courses: Any FG course.
+- Completed at least 3 credits from the following types of courses:

+Any FG course.
 Minimum grade requirement: C.

 - Complete 1 of the following

+- Completed the following:

-- SOC151 Introduction to Sociology of Food (3) - Completed at least 3 credits from the following types of courses: Any DS course.
+- SOC151 Introduction to Sociology of Food (3)

+- Completed at least 3 credits from the following types of courses: Any DS course.